Agent Shortlist

 AI Agent Guardrails: How to Not Delete Your Database in 9 Seconds

-The safety checklist every AI agent deployment needs — human approval gates, action boundaries, and why 9 seconds was all it took to end Pocket OS.
+The seven AI agent guardrails every production deployment needs — approval gates, action boundaries, budget caps, blast radius limits — and why 9 seconds was all it took to end Pocket OS.

 In 9 seconds, a coding agent ended a company.